-The real estate and workers’ compensation attorneys at Pulgini & Norton offer diligent representation to individuals throughout the Boston region who are buying or selling property, or recovering from workplace injuries.
+The attorneys at Pulgini & Norton offer diligent representation to individuals throughout the Boston region who are buying or selling property, or recovering from workplace injuries.
 We have more than 40 years of combined experience advising home owners and employees.
 We provide our clients with the personalized representation they need to assert their rights and protect their interests.

 To qualify for workers’ compensation benefits, your injury or illness must be job-related and cause you to miss at least five days of work.
 Your employer’s insurer will review your claim to determine your eligibility.
 If you qualify, you will receive compensation for reasonable and necessary medical costs associated with your injuries, partial wage compensation, and possibly other benefits.

 The amount of financial assistance you receive, and the duration, will depend on how much your accident or illness disabled you.
 The main categories are:

 At Pulgini & Norton our Boston real estate lawyers advise home owners, buyers, sellers, and lenders in a broad range of real estate matters.
 We carefully review and negotiate pivotal documents in the purchase and sale process.
 Whether you are a buyer or seller, we will negotiate terms that protect your interests while helping you resolve any issues that arise along the way.
 We can oversee the closing to ensure that documents are properly drafted, signed, and recorded, and that funds are distributed in a timely manner.